czembower/vault-auditor/README.md

 path "kv/*" {
   capabilities = ["list"]
 }
+path "kv/metadata/*" {
+  capabilities = ["list", "read"]
+}
 path "+/kv/*" {
   capabilities = ["list"]
 }
 # All KV v1 secrets engine paths must have list capability
 # For instance, set the last two examples to your KV v1 secrets engine path instead of secret/*
+# For KV v2 engines, both list and read capability should be granted on the metadata path
 ```

 ## Concurrency and Rate Limiting